JanWilczek/wolf-sound-blog/_posts/2021-18-06-convolution-vs-correlation.md

 {% capture _ %}{% increment equationId20210618  %}{% endcapture %}

-In many contexts convolution and correlation are mixed up.
-One of the biggest sources of this confusion is deep learning, where convolutional neural networks are implemented using discrete correlation rather than discrete convolution, because the order of elements in the convolutional masks does not matter: it can be simply learned as flipped [3].
+In many contexts, convolution and correlation are mixed up.
+One of the biggest sources of this confusion is deep learning, where convolutional neural networks are often implemented using discrete correlation rather than discrete convolution.
+That is possible, because the order of elements in the convolution masks does not matter: it can be simply learned as flipped [3].

 Let's explain the difference between correlation and convolution once and for all.